rtic-rs/rfcs/ops/matrix.md

 * Can change other users' permissions
 * Can change topic

-All WG members may be channel moderators on request, responsible for enforcing the WG's Code of Conduct.
+All team members may be channel moderators on request, responsible for enforcing the team's Code of Conduct.

 * Can send messages
 * Can invite users